Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/ai.md

 Now, instead of hardcoding 'variant1', we're dynamically choosing the AI model based on the feature flag variant.

 This setup gives us a ton of flexibility.
 Want to roll out GPT-4 to 10% of your users?
 Easy.
 Need to quickly switch everyone back to GPT-3.5 because of a bug?
 No problem.
 You can do all of this from your Unleash dashboard without touching your code.

+## Conclusion

+Thanks for following along!
+You've learned one way to use feature flags to interact with AI models.